scriptituk/tv-test-card-maker/README-beta.md

 <img src='assets/tv-test-card-maker.gif' alt='Summary' align='right'>

-Digital imitations of vintage TV test patterns are plentiful but accurate high-resolution and vector graphic replicas quite scarce, and those produced by drawing tools cannot be altered because of unavailable master files.
+Digital imitations of vintage TV test patterns are plentiful but there are few accurate high-resolution and vector graphic replicas, and those created by drawing tools cannot be altered because master files are unavailable.

 This test card maker (TCM) recreates memorable TV test patterns with a high level of empirical accuracy.
-It exposes rendering parameters for customisation and enables custom elements – shapes, images and text – to be superimposed anywhere.
+It exposes rendering parameters for adjustment and enables custom elements – shapes, images and text – to be superimposed anywhere.

 As a novel PostScript application,